jengalas/bwaf-bbw/_programs/built-by-women.md

   ## Timeline

-  The submission deadline has been extended to November 6, 2025.
-Contact [info@bwaf.org](mailto:info@bwaf.org) with questions or for more information.
+  The submission deadline has closed.

   ## Eligibility